blueOkiris/dylan-moontower/README.md

-# Cooking with Pykkle
+# Dylan's Moontower Page

 ## Description

-My personal cookbook in website form.
+My personal page for Moontower Computer Club

-To be hosted at https://cookbook.dylan-turner.net/
+To be hosted at https://moontowercomputer.club/~dylan

-## License

-No license is allowed.
-The code, recipes, and images in this repo may be viewed but not distributed in any form.